SciLifeLab/internal-provisioning/README.md

 ### Create a testing environment
 You don't want to mess around the production servers until you are sure that everything works, don't you?
-Okay that's easy to solve: just create a virtual mini-cluster using vagrant and configure it [like this](http://hakunin.com/six-ansible-practices#build-a-convenient-local-playground)
+Okay that's easy to solve.
+Either deploy on the staging server, or (if none are available) create a virtual mini-cluster using vagrant and configure it [like this](http://hakunin.com/six-ansible-practices#build-a-convenient-local-playground)

 # Ansible and 2-factor authentication
-Ansible does not play nice with 2-factor authentication by the moment, so in order to run a playbook on a server 2-factor authentication enabled you have 2 options:
+In order to run a playbook on a server with 2-factor authentication enabled you have 2 options:

-1. Clone this deployment repository into the server and run the playbook locally using `--connection=local`
+1. Clone this repository onto the server and run the playbook locally using `--connection=local`

 2. _Slightly more complicated_: Tunnel the connection through an already opened